matrix-org/synapse/docs/tcp_replication.md

    The server should clear all associated user sync data from the worker.

+   This is used when a worker is shutting down.

 #### FEDERATION_ACK (C)

    Acknowledge receipt of some federation data